Accessibility Statement for PCSP Website 2022

 This statement applies to content published on the www.pcsps.org domain.
 It does not apply to third party domains hosting PCSP content or services.

-This website is hosted by the Department of Finance and managed by the Northern Ireland Policing Board.
-It is designed to be used by as many people as possible.
-The text should be clear and simple to understand.
-You should be able to:
+This website is hosted by the Department of Finance and managed by both IT Assist and the Northern Ireland Policing Board.
+We want as many people as possible to be able to use this website.
+For example, that means you should be able to:

 How accessible this website is

-Some parts of this website are not fully accessible.
+We know parts of this website may not be fully accessible.
 For example:

-When you make your request, you will need to tell us:
+When you make your request, it will help if you can tell us: